mattymo18/EPL_Fantasy_Analysis/README.md

 Introduction
 ------------

-This prroject provides the user with an automated data scraper for Fanatasy English Premier League Football.
+This project provides the user with an automated data scraper for Fanatasy English Premier League Football.
+Analysis builds pivot tables for expected points per gameweek and ranks players by current value.

 #### Data: